ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 # K Container integration tests

-This folder includes a set of tests to validate some of the event-driven microservice patterns like, event sourcing with fail over, CQRS and Saga pattern with recovery and fail over.
-(See our summary on those patterns [here]())
+The `itg-tests` folder includes a set of tests to validate some of the event-driven microservice patterns like, event sourcing with fail over, CQRS and Saga patterns with recovery and fail over.
+(See our summary on those patterns [here](https://ibm-cloud-architecture.github.io/refarch-eda/evt-microservices/ED-patterns/))

 These code samples are using Python to illustrate how to use Kafka python module from [this github.](https://github.com/confluentinc/confluent-kafka-python)